Frequently Asked Questions

 The total cost for a borehole in Zimbabwe can range from $900 to over $7,000.
-This wide range is due to several key factors: the required drilling depth, the site's geological conditions (drilling through hard rock costs more), and equipment quality.
+This wide range is due to the required drilling depth and the site's geological conditions (drilling through hard rock costs more).
 Always budget for additional costs like pump installation, water tanks, and electrical connections.

 Yes, permits are often necessary.
-You must apply for a permit from the Zimbabwe National Water Authority (ZINWA) to legally abstract groundwater, especially for agricultural or commercial use.
-Additionally, you should check with your local municipal authority for any extra registration requirements or by-laws before commencing any drilling.
+You must apply for a permit from the Zimbabwe National Water Authority (ZINWA) to legally abstract groundwater.
+Additionally, you should check with your local municipal authority for any extra registration requirements before drilling.

-A geological or hydrogeological survey is a critical first step.
-It uses scientific methods to identify the best location to find underground water (aquifers), estimate the required drilling depth, and assess the rock types.
+A geological survey is a critical first step that uses scientific methods to identify the best location to find underground water.
 Investing in a survey significantly increases the chance of a successful, high-yield borehole and helps you avoid the costly mistake of drilling a dry hole.

-The dry season, typically from May to October, is the ideal time for borehole drilling.
-During this period, the ground is firm, which provides better access for heavy drilling rigs.
-More importantly, the water table is at its lowest, giving a more accurate and reliable assessment of the borehole's sustainable water yield for year-round supply.
+The dry season, typically from May to October, is the ideal time for drilling.
+The ground is firm, which provides better access for heavy drilling rigs, and the water table is at its lowest, giving a more accurate assessment of the borehole's sustainable water yield.

-While groundwater is often naturally filtered and clean, it is not guaranteed to be safe for drinking.
-It can sometimes contain bacteria or chemical pollutants.
+No, not always.
+While groundwater is often naturally filtered, it can contain bacteria or other pollutants.
 Therefore, professional water testing after installation is essential.
-Based on the lab results, you may need to install a filtration or purification system to ensure the water is potable.
+Based on the results, a filtration system may be required to ensure the water is safe for drinking.

 Sona Solar Zimbabwe